pleabargain/EnglishHelpsYourCareer/grammar elements plurals.md

 # plurals
 - Advice is always singular.
 - Documentation is always singular.
-- percent is always singular
+- Percent is always singular.
-- feedback is always singular
+- Feedback is always singular.
 - Knowledge is always singular.
 - Data is always singular. (pick your pronunciation)